A community-driven design initiative enhancing tourism in Jamaica Plain through a strategic signage system.

 interview 03

-One or more of the beautiful green spaces we have—whether that’s Franklin Park, the arboretum, or the pond—is always where I’d take family or friends visiting from out of town.
+One or more of the beautiful green spaces we have, whether that’s the arboretum or the pond, is always where I’d take family or friends visiting from out of town.

 —brad brown, the blue frog bakery